 I am available for counselling sessions via Zoom during the pandemic, and I have gone back to face-to-face sessions in Chelmsford.

 Why not give me a call or drop me an email for a consultation?
 We can then book an initial session and you can get a sense of how I work and if I am a good fit for you.

 Counselling sessions are fifty minutes long and require a weekly commitment to attend.
 The session will be at the same time and place each week wherever possible.
 I initially suggest to new clients that we work together for twelve weeks, but this is not set in stone.

 Training, qualifications & experience

 I began my training with Birkbeck and then went on to study a Diploma in Gestalt Counselling with the London Gestalt Centre (a BACP accredited course).
 I have worked with men and women on a variety of issues such as family dynamics, difficult relationships, break ups, infidelity, depression, anxiety, suicidal ideation, and work place harassment.
-I have also supported clients in recovery from eating disorders.
+I have also supported clients in recovery from eating disorders and alcohol dependency.